iceprincefounder/selected-sources/UE4-Plugins/README.md

 ### Cache_Actor

-The Cache_Actor plugin would read a custom animation cache file and gennarate the animation frame in Unreal Engine, very similar to Alembic cache but we store vertex data into a texture file.
+The Cache_Actor plugin would read a custom animation cache file and generate the animation frame in Unreal Engine, very similar to Alembic cache but we store vertex data into a texture file.

 ### DownloadAssets